fbpx

 Dietary guidelines while receiving a dialysis treatment

-• Consume Fresh or plain frozen vegetables contain no added salt.
+• Consume fresh or plain frozen vegetables contain no added salt.
 Drain all the cooking fluid before serving.

 • Canned fruits usually contain less potassium than fresh fruits.
 Drain all the fluid before serving.